By Michael Gustafson

 - I see existing AEC tech as very production-centric.
 Few tools can truly optimize designs to support decision-making, especially at the fabrication level.
 Qnect provides fabrication-level BIM data insights that are super fast so they can be used in the early stages of design when they’re needed most.

-- Qnect’s business model includes not just its software but a service called Integrated Steel Delivery (ISD).
-This hybrid business model (SaaS + service) showcases the benefits of ISD in combination with the technology Qnect has built.
-The model serves as an example for the rest of the steel industry of how ISD combined with advanced optimization technology solves the problems the industry faces today.
+- Qnect’s business model includes not just its software but fully-automated early connected modeling services.
+This hybrid business model (SaaS + service) showcases the benefits of early connected models in combination with the technology Qnect has built.
+The model serves as an example for the rest of the steel industry of how early connected models combined with advanced optimization technology solves the problems the industry faces today.

 - Qnect’s patented optimization tech is particularly disruptive in reducing cost, waste and risk.
 It is positioned to redefine client expectations as we know them.